cvogt/cbt/README.md

 ### IntelliJ

-CBT support has recently been added to the Scala Plugin for IntelliJ.
-See details [in the docs](doc/intellij-gsoc.md), and [view/submit](https://youtrack.jetbrains.com/issues?q=CBT) issues on the JetBrains issue tracker.
+IntelliJ IDEA has CBT support.
+Plugin for CBT support can be installed as any other IntelliJ plugin via JetBrains plugin repository.
+More information about IntellJ support and documentation can be found [here](https://github.com/darthorimar/intellij-cbt)

+Plugin page on JetBrains plugin repository: http://plugins.jetbrains.com/plugin/10482-cbt

 Shell completions
 -------------------